Darialyphia/clashing_destiny_v2/docs/CORE_SET.md

 Minion | Arcane | (3) | MMK | 2 / 3 | (slow)

-On Enter: You can consume K. If you do, this gains Rush.
+On Enter: You may consume K. If you do, this gains Rush.

 This has Preemptive Strike as long as you have Spellpower.